Signs of the Last Days: Arrogance

 The Terrible Day of the Lord

-Imagine how the Nazi leaders felt as they faced charges at Nuremberg!
+Imagine how the Nazi leaders felt as they faced charges at the post-war trials in Nuremberg, Germany!
 Some were unrepentant, but I imagine most were afraid and ashamed as their evil deeds were exposed and their sentences imposed.
 I imagine that many of them felt horribly guilty.
 Saying, “I am sorry” did not fix things.
 Justice was meted out.
 The Last Judgment will be even more terrifying and severe.

 What will we do on that day?
 Will there be any place to hide?
 Will there be any safe place?